StnsGeneral/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   Getting access to the match data without actually rendering a Route.
+Can accept arguments that act as props for the route match.
 1. How would you explain form validation to someone who has never programmed before?
+   It's a way to ensure that the data that the user puts in, is in fact the correct data required.
+Something along the lines of what a factory worker would be doing, making sure the correct product is being handled and shipped to the correct area.
 1. In 1-2 sentences, define end to end testing.
+   A manner of testing that goes through the entire tech stack to make sure that each and every part of the application is working as intended.

 ## Instructions